Info

 Awards (selection)

-2026 upcoming_Artist residency, Centre Culturel Irlandais, Paris
+2026 upcoming_artist residency, Centre Culturel Irlandais, Paris

 2025 The Arts Council of Ireland Touring of Work Scheme